A Survey on Adversarial Contention Resolution: Dynamic Arrivals

 \subsection{\bf Randomized Approaches for Contention Resolution}

-As we saw in Section~\ref{sec:backoff-algorithms}, randomized backoff algorithms provide asymptotically-optimal makespan for the static setting without requiring unique IDs, CD, or knowledge of $n$.
-In contrast to the results surveyed in Sections~\ref{sec:aqt-results} and \ref{sec:deterministic}, randomized approaches seem likely to perform better in the dynamic setting.
+As we saw in Section~\ref{sec:backoff-algorithms}, randomized backoff algorithms provide asymptotically-optimal makespan for the static case without requiring unique IDs, CD, or knowledge of $n$.
+Thus, there is reason to hope that randomized approaches can also provide strong results in the dynamic case.